Building a Scalable Design System

 Looking back

 This project was as much about discovery as it was about design.
-It clarified what the team would need to successfully adopt a design system in the future.
-The biggest realization was that the real work of a design system is not in Figma; it is in alignment and trust.
+It clarified what the team would need to successfully adopt a design system (hint: they need to trust the system).

-Start with the foundations.
-Tokens and naming conventions are the invisible glue.
+Start with the foundation.
+What do we currently have?
+What do we need?
 Investing time here meant everything built on top would be more flexible and maintainable.

 Governance matters from day one.
-I initially assumed the system would be self-maintaining.
+It's easy to assume the system would be self-maintaining.
 In reality, someone needs to own decisions about contributions, versioning, and evolution.
+That someone can be anyone, if the system is simple enough.

 That’s my story.
 What’s yours?